JordanMajd/Sphero-SDK/README.md

-# BB8-SDK
+# Sphero-SDK

-WIP - not ready for use yet.
+WIP - This project is in early development and is not ready for use.

 ## About